yeemachine/ai-mocap/README.md

 | 3 | Hand Detection and Tracking | Lecture: How does hand detection and tracking work? <br> Demo: Hand landmarks and gestures <br> Lab: Apply hand effects using OpenGL ES | Quiz 2: Face and Hand Detection | Week 4 |
 | 4 | Pose Detection and Tracking | Lecture: How does pose detection and tracking work? <br> Demo: Pose landmarks and segmentation <br> Lab: Apply pose effects using OpenGL ES | Assignment 2: Create a body filter | Week 5 |
 | 5 | Web Integration and Deployment | Lecture: How to use TensorFlow.js and WebGL with MediaPipe <br> Demo: Run and render MediaPipe in the browser <br> Lab: Design and implement your final project | Final Project: Create a web-based video effect experience | Week 6 |

-## Academic Integrity Policy:
-- All work submitted must be your own original work
-- No plagiarism or cheating is allowed
-- Any violation of academic integrity will result in a zero grade for the assignment or quiz, and may result in further disciplinary action

-I hope this is what you were looking for.
-If you need more help, please let me know. 😊